 Online information sessions for students who have received an offer

 If students receive a (conditional) offer to study at AUC, they will be invited to attend an online information session (in February for early-bird applicants; in April for regular applicants).
-While not mandatory to attend, the online information sessions further explain the conditions of the offer, the steps the student needs to take to accept their offer and what they can expect in the months before starting at AUC.
+While not mandatory, the online information sessions further explain the conditions of the offer, the steps the student needs to take to accept their offer and what they can expect in the months before starting at AUC.

 Parallel to the consideration of individual students on their performance and profile, the Admissions Committee also pays attention to the composition of a socially coherent yet diverse cohort of students.
 Consequently, AUC seeks to establish an academic community that reflects the social, cultural and economic diversity of our world and encourages intercultural learning through ongoing dialogues between people with a variety of experiences and world views.